 Importance of Translation in Literature

 Before we dig further into literary translation, we need to realize the importance of translation in literature.
 Literature is a representation of a whole culture.
 It represents the work of linguists, writers, and artists from a certain region and country.
 Since the inception of the literature people from divergent ethnicities have had to consult and go through the foreign literature for multiple reasons.
 They could need as a part of their comparative studies, cultural and religious exploration, for personal interest and whatnot.
 They can only enjoy the literature when they understand the language and hence translation intervenes to play its part.
 Translating literary books has been the practice of publishers for more than 2000 years now.
 Interestingly, the first-ever book that they printed in the English language was a translation work.
-Willian Caxton is credited to introduce the printing process in English.
+Willian Caxton is credited with introducing the printing process in English.

 Additionally, he printed the English translation of The Recuyell of the Historyes of Troye back in 1473.
 This book was originally written and published in the French language and is an important part of French literature.
 Hence translation holds great significance in the literary world and is inevitable to let people from different cultures experience and enjoy each other’s literature.
 Literature is a powerful tool that facilitates people and quenches their thirst for exploring different cultures and perspectives.